Abandoned & Little-Known Airfields:

 I learned this through my Father who instructed there at Cal Aero at the start of WWII.”

-Fontana Airport was not depicted at all on the 1945 San Diego Sectional Chart,
+Fontana Airport was not yet depicted on the February 1947 LA Sectional Chart.

-Fontana Airport was depicted as “Cal-Aero” Airport on the 197 LA Local Aeronautical Chart (courtesy of Tim Zukas),
+The earliest depiction which has been located of Cal-Aero Airport was on the 1947 LA Local Aeronautical Chart (courtesy of Tim Zukas).

 The earliest photo which has been located of Fontana Airport was a 1948 aerial view.